 We can organise before you travel to Cuba, a wide range of fantastic experiences that can be completely tailored for you.Take advantage of our friendly and knowledgeable pre-booking service and save time making arrangements during your holiday.

 We can also pre-book Cuba's amazing private hidden away restaurants (paladars), which are highly recommended, extremely popular and get booked up well in advance.
 Talk to our team about adding experiences and restaurants to your booking.

-A bird watcher’s paradise, with a unique array of birds including flamingos.
-Dense green vegetation surrounds the lake, home to more than 170 varieties of bird including pelicans, hummingbirds, and most notably a colony of flamingos An unmissable morning whilst in Cienfuegos.
+A bird watcher’s paradise, with a unique array of birds.
+Dense green vegetation surrounds the lake, home to more than 170 varieties of bird including pelicans, hummingbirds, and most notably a colony of flamingos.

 Botanical Garden of Cienfuegos